-These accounts have been prepared under the historical cost convention modified to account for the revaluation of property, plant and equipment, intangible assets, inventories and certain financial assets and financial liabilities
+These accounts have been prepared under the historical cost convention modified to account for the revaluation of property, plant and equipment, intangible assets, inventories and certain financial assets and financial liabilities.

-Movement of Assets within the Department of Health and Social Care Group 1.3
+1.3 Movement of Assets within the Department of Health and Social Care Group

-Group are outside the scope of IFRS 3 Business Combinations.
+As Public Sector Bodies are deemed to operate under common control, business reconfigurations wi hin the Department of Health and Social Care Group are outside the scope of IFRS 3 Business Combinations.
 Where functions transfer between two public sector bodies, the Department of Health and Social Care GAM requires the application of absorption accounting.
-Absorption accounting requires that entities account for their transactions in the period in which they took place, with no restatement of performance required when functions transfer within the public sector.
+Absorp ion accounting requires that entities account for their transactions in the period in which they took place, with no restatement of performance required when functions transfer within the public sector.
 Where assets and liabilities transfer, the gain or loss resulting is recognised in the Statement of Comprehensive Net Expenditure, and is disclosed separately from operating costs.

-Other transfers of assets and liabilities within the Department of Health and Social Care Group are accounted for in line with IAS 20 and similarly give rise to income and expenditure entries.
+Other transfers of assets and liabili ies within the Department of Health and Social Care Group are accounted for in line with IAS 20 and similarly give rise to income and expenditure entries.

-Pooled Budgets 1.4
+1.4 Pooled Budgets